pnp/provision-assist-m365/Deployment-guide.md

 - Firewall/Proxy configured to allow connectivity using the Azure CLI - please test the 'az login' cmdlet works before proceeding.
  - Global Administrator (to execute the `createazureadapp.ps1` script and authorize PnP PowerShell).
  - A user account with **Owner** rights to the Azure Subscription that is also a SharePoint, Power Platform and Teams Administrator.
+ - A certificate (self-signed is ok) to use for Microsoft Graph and SharePoint REST API authentication (**Optional** as the deployment script will create a self-signed cert for you if preffered).

 #### PowerShell Modules